 There were several comments about access to natural resources for recreation, including preserving or formalizing hiking access & access to swimming holes and brooks.
 Protecting the Trout River and associated watershed were a key priority for many residents, including ensuring flood resiliency.
-Protecting forest areas as part of the "Cold Hollow to Canada" wildlife corridor was also an important priority.
+Protecting forest areas as part of the "Northern Green Mountain Linkage" wildlife corridor was also an important priority.
 Residents noted that springs on private property used by members of the public should be protected.